 And while you're making sure your battery stays charged, you might as well maintain the terminals while you're at it.
 Over time, the terminals of your battery will develop corrosion that can lead to low-voltage being delivered to the rest of your car.
 CRC makes products to both clean the terminals of this corrosion and protect them for years to come.

-We recently added Griot's Garage products to our catalog to complement the line of Sonax products that we've loved for years.
-You can't go wrong with products from either one, and right now is the perfect time to try something new.
+Griot's Garage products are a staple of our catalog, along with the Sonax products that we've loved for years.
+We now also offer products from relative newcomer Gyeon Design.
+Their large spread of products is DIY consumer-focused, with individual products and kits readily available.
+Their quality is top-notch, and many of their products have become regulars in our own garages.
+Thankfully, you can't go wrong with products from any of them, and right now is the perfect time to try something new.
 Some of our favorites are:

 Take a lesson from me, don't leave your car uncovered for an extended period to build up dust and dirt.
 The purchase of a properly fitting car cover is one of the best investments you can make to prevent your car from avoidable damage.
 Our indoor car covers are meant to protect your car from dust and dirt as well as light rubs from people potentially walking by constantly.
 Our outdoor covers help prevent harmful UV rays from slowly damaging your paint.
 No matter your use, we have both indoor and outdoor ones for you.